jazmichaelking/mastodon-near-me/README.md

 # mastodon-near-me
-Directory of Mastodon and related servers that operate primarily in or are targeted to a locality or region
+Directory of Mastodon or compatible providers that operate primarily in or are targeted to a locality, region, city, or language.

 ## Purpose
 Onboarding to Mastodon requires a judgement call about which server to join.
-To help this proposition, this project reviews servers that are intended to serve as geographical hubs, servers that focus on a particular city, region or country for example.
-This project does not track topical servers.
+To newcomers reading this, the choice is not final and has little consequence.
+You can always change to a different provider once you're settled in and have a better understanding of the community.
+One way to get comfortable is to join a provider near you, this will put you on the same home server as people in your vicinity.
+You can still find, follow, and talk to everyone on the global network.

 ## Inclusion Criteria
-Server must be:
+Service must be:
  - Mastodon or Pleroma (other ActivityPub services may become in scope at a later date)
- - Open for registration - this directory is to help people find a server to join, server must accept new members in some fashion
+ - Open for registration - this directory is to help people find a server to join, server must accept new members.
+Approvalbased service is fine.
- - Clearly intended to serve a particular facility, neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region.
+ - Clearly intended to serve a particular physical facility (e.g. university), neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region.

  ## Exclusion Criteria
   - any server that clearly and overtly contravenes the Mastodon Server Covenant (https://joinmastodon.org/covenant) -- Please note, public signing of the Mastodon Server Convenant is not required for inclusion
-  - any server that clearly and consistently is unreachable
+  - any server that is consistently unreachable

  ## Map
-A map of the available servers is maintained at https://umap.openstreetmap.fr/en/map/mastodon-near-me_550053
+A map of the available servers is maintained at https://umap.openstreetmap.fr/en/map/mastodon-near-me_828094

 ## Contributing
 Start an issue, a pull request, or message me @jaz@toot.wales